 A signature component of Perry’s playing style is his use of the Gibson Les Paul.
 An iconic Gibson guitar, the Les Paul is world-famous for its rich, warm tones, sustain, and versatility.
-It’s the sustain provided by this model that supports Perry’s fiery blues solos and chunky riffs.
-The Les Paul’s dual humbucker pickups allow Perry to switch between smooth, mellow tones during clean passages and fingernail-tough, roaring overdrive tones during his heavier riffs and solos.
+The sustain provided by this model supports Perry’s fiery blues solos and chunky riffs.
+The Les Paul’s dual humbucker pickups allow Perry to switch between smooth, mellow tones during clean passages and fingernail-tough, roaring, overdrive tones during his heavier riffs and solos.

 A Gibson Explorer Finds Its Way

 Another Gibson model that Perry has repeatedly explored is the Explorer.
 With its distinctive shape and powerful sound, this Gibson model has contributed enormously to Perry’s raucous rock sound.
-The Explorer’s brighter and sharper tonality, compared to the Les Paul, adds another dimension to Perry’s sonic palette.
+Compared to the Les Paul, the Explorer’s brighter and sharper tonality adds another dimension to Perry’s sonic palette.
 The guitar’s intense, cutting tones are perfect for lead lines and solos, allowing Perry’s playing to cut through even the densest of rock mixes.

 Perry’s Firebird Flights

 The Gibson Firebird is another favorite of Perry.
 Its mini-humbucker pickups feature a sound that’s somewhat of a halfway point between a full-size humbucker and a single-coil, like those found on Fender Stratocasters.
-This has allowed Perry to add a different texture to Aerosmith’s sound, a sound that blends the smoothness of Gibson with a touch of Fender’s renowned bite.
+This has allowed Perry to add a different texture to Aerosmith’s sound, which blends the smoothness of Gibson with a touch of Fender’s renowned bite.

 Flying V – Scream of Kalamazoo